Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-Then all the maps $f_k$ are defined on the disc $U_{r/2}^{\C}(x_0)$ of radius $1/2$, and $f_k$ converges to the identity in the $C^{1}$ topology on $U_{r/2}^{\C}(x_0)$. \end{prop} The main point of this proposition is that if the sequence of iterated commutators $(f_k)_{k\in\N}$ is not eventually trivial, then $f_1$ and $f_2$ generate a group which is not locally discrete.
+Then all the maps $f_k$ are defined on the disc $U_{r/2}^{\C}(x_0)$ of radius $1/2$, and $f_k$ converges to the identity in the $C^{1}$ topology on $U_{r/2}^{\C}(x_0)$. \end{prop} The main point of this proposition is that if the sequence of iterated commutators $(f_k)_{k\in\N}$ is not eventually trivial, then $f_1$ and $f_2$ generate a group which is non locally discrete.

-From the previous steps it is not difficult to find elements $f_1$, $f_2$ of the form $g_{E(m)}$ which are very close to the identity in some neighbourhood of $x_0$, but we must exhibit explicit $f_1$ and $f_2$ for which we are able to show that the sequence of iterated commutators $f_k$ does not stop eventually to the identity (Proposition~\ref{p:commutators}).
+From the previous steps, it is not difficult to find elements $f_1$, $f_2$ of the form $g_{E(m)}$ which are very close to the identity on some neighbourhood of $x_0$, but we must exhibit explicit $f_1$ and $f_2$ for which we are able to show that the sequence of iterated commutators $f_k$ is not eventually the identity.
+This is certainly the case if $f_1$ and $f_2$ generate a free group: we prove in Proposition~\ref{p:step3} that it is possible to find such two elements, relying on Proposition~\ref{l:ping-pong} which allows a ping-pong argument.

+\paragraph{Summary of the proof of Theorem~\ref{mthm:1} --} We start with $G\subset \Diff_+^\omega(\T)$ a locally discrete, finitely generated subgroup with infinitely many ends, and a point $x_0\in\NE$.

+By Stallings' theorem, $G$ has a Stallings' decomposition.
+Without loss of generality, we may suppose $G=G_1*_ZG_2$.
+We have seen how to rule out the case when no factor acts minimally.
+Therefore we consider the case when $G_1$ acts minimally.
+Under this assumption, Proposition~\ref{p:step3} ensures the existence of elements $f_1,f_2\in G$ such that: \begin{enumerate} \item they are both $\eps_0$-close to the identity in the $C^0$ topology, when restricted to a certain complex neighbourhood of $x_0$, \item no iterated commutator $f_{k+2}=[f_k,f_{k+1}]$ is trivial. \end{enumerate} Then we apply Proposition~\ref{p:ghys} and get that the sequence $f_k$ converges to the identity in the $C^1$ topology when restricted to a fixed neighbourhood of $x_0$.
+This contradicts the hypothesis that the group $G$ is locally discrete.